|

 The MP40 "Burp Gun" (referring to the

-sound it makes when fired) was derived from the earlier German MP38, designed and built at
+sound it makes when fired) was derived from the similar looking but more complexly

-Erma, which had a long history of SMG manufacturing.
-The MP40 was compact due its
+history of SMG manufacturing.
+The MP40 was compact due to its novel folding stock,

-novel folding stock, and made up largely of stampings and even plastic.
-It set the
+and was made up largely of stampings and plastic.
+It set the standard for SMGs to

-standard for SMGs to follow and served in large numbers during WWII.
-It has
+follow and served in large numbers during W.W.II.
+It has erroneously been called the

-erroneously been called the Schmeisser, after Hugo Schmeisser, who designed some earlier
+Schmeisser, after Hugo Schmeisser, who designed some earlier SMGs, though no evidence

-SMGs, though no evidence exists that he contributed much to the design of this gun.
+exists that he contributed much to the design of this gun.

 |